gabipana7/seismic-networks/data_collection/README.md

 - Magnitude
 	- inconsistencies: empty strings, values with letters, negative magnitudes
 	- drop all data where all of the above occur

+- export the dataframe to csv for further Data Cleaning and Exploratory Data Analysis

 ---
 ### Other?
 Coming soon?